Open-Telecoms-Data/open-fibre-data-standard/docs/guidance/publication.md

 ### How to obfuscate location data

-If you’re concerned about disclosing the exact location of fibre infrastructure, you can truncate the coordinates of node locations and span routes to obfuscate their exact locations.
-Before truncating coordinates, you should consider what level of accuracy is required to satisfy your [priority use cases](#identify-your-priority-use-cases).
+If you’re concerned about disclosing the exact location of fibre infrastructure, you can truncate the coordinates of node locations and span routes in your public or shared data to obfuscate their exact locations, whilst retaining the precise coordinates for use within your own organisation.
+Before truncating coordinates, you ought to consider what level of accuracy is required to satisfy your [priority use cases](#identify-your-priority-use-cases).
 You can use the following table as a guide to the relationship between coordinate precision and accuracy:

 | Coordinate precision | Accuracy |
 | -- | -- |